ISO-TC211/XML-Best-Practice/README.md

 The XML attributes that the `<xs:element>` must carry include `name="element"` or `ref="nsp:Element"`.
 In addition XML attributes `minOccurs="<Integer>"` and `maxOccurs="<Integer>"` where `<Integer>` should be provided to match the cardinality from the _Harmonized Model.
 The value provided in the XML attribute `type="nsp:Element_PropertyType"` must be either a `<xs:simpleType>` or `<xs:complexType>`.

-If an Element is purely an implementation of a GeneralizedElement then the ElementType will be an `<extension base="nsp:GeneralizedElement_Type"\>` with a empty `<sequence />`.
+If an Element is purely an implementation of a GeneralizedElement then the ElementType will be an `<extension base="nsp:GeneralizedElement_Type">` with a empty `<sequence>`.

-An ElementType may also contain a `<any minOccurs="0" maxOccurs="unbounded" processContents="lax" namespace="##other" />` but this needs to be used with extreme care as it is very likely that differing implementations will provide inconsistent responses to `<any>`.
+An ElementType may also contain a `<any minOccurs="0" maxOccurs="unbounded" processContents="lax" namespace="##other"/>` but this needs to be used with extreme care as it is very likely that differing implementations will provide inconsistent responses to `<any>`.

 ## Structures used in data type schemas

 Unlike the metadata type schemas, ISO/TC&nbsp;211 data type schemas are simpler, using nested complexTypes, and W3C types directly for element values.
 These factors reduce the need to carry as many tags in the resultant XML record.

 Although the data type schemas could use the `<complexType name="ClassName_PropertyType">`, they usually have `<element name="ClassName" type="ClassNameType>` followed by `<complexType name="ClassName_Type>` where the `<sequence>` contains: `<element name="element" type="<simpleType>"` or `<element ref="<nsp:ClassName>"`.
 The resultant XML record is then a set of tags for the ClassName containing tags for either other ClassNames, or elements with values.
 Similarly, where the `<sequence>` contains `<element name="element" type="<ClassName_Type>`, the resultant XML record is then a set of tags for the ClassName containing tags for elements in the referenced class.
-These options allow for greated compression in the XML data record by bypassing the UML role xor ClassName to avoid the extra XML tags.
+These options allow for greater compression in the XML data record by bypassing the UML role xor ClassName to avoid the extra XML tags.

-Similar to metadata type schemas, data type scemas may also contain a `<any minOccurs="0" maxOccurs="unbounded" processContents="lax" namespace="##other" />` but this needs to be used with extreme care as it is very likely that differing implementations will provide inconsistent responses to `<any>`.
+Similar to metadata type schemas, data type scemas may also contain a `<any minOccurs="0" maxOccurs="unbounded" processContents="lax" namespace="##other"/>` but this needs to be used with extreme care as it is very likely that differing implementations will provide inconsistent responses to `<any>`.

 ## Introduction of ISO&nbsp;19103:2024